ZaraSdt7/ZaraSdt7/README.md

-# 👋 Hi, I'm Zahra – Backend Developer, Code Lover!
+# 👋 Hi, I'm Zara – Backend Developer, Code Lover!

 Welcome to my GitHub!
 I'm a backend developer passionate about building **scalable**, **high-performance** systems using **NestJS**, **TypeScript**, and **Nodejs**.
 Alongside backend development, I’m diving deep into **Artificial Intelligence** to integrate smart functionalities that make systems more efficient and adaptable.